-The word patriot originated from the Greek word kputrios which means of one’s fathers or patris one’s fatherland.
+The word patriot originated from the Greek word kputrios which means of one’s father or patris one’s fatherland.
 According to the Merriam-Webster Dictionary definition, patriotism is “love for or devotion to one's country “

 How the Word Patriot Was First Used

 However, when the term was first used, it meant one who supported the rights of the individual for owning land in opposition to the king and his court.
-A patriot believed that he had the rights to self-govern and was opposed to tyrannical rule even by his own government rulers.
+A patriot believed that he had the right to self-govern and was opposed to tyrannical rule even by his own government rulers.
 Therefore, to be truly patriotic, an individual had the right to defend himself and his way of life against unjust government oppression.

-A true Patriot is a person who supports or opposes the policies of his countries leadership to the degree that such policies are right or wrong by democratic standards of justice or fairness.
+A true Patriot is a person who supports or opposes the policies of his country's leadership to the degree that such policies are right or wrong by democratic standards of justice or fairness.
 True patriots are people who protested against unfairness in government—people who genuinely wanted a more fair and equitable society.
 For instance, if we use this original definition, Gandhi would have been considered a Patriot of India.